Left chevron

 Something blue

 To build a colour scheme, I start by asking my clients about their everyday style and preferences—home decor and typical shopping lists all speak to a client’s style.
+While a wedding is a chance to do things differently, a client is always going to be happier when staying true to themselves.

 I had a client do a whole rainbow theme with every bridesmaid in a different coloured dress and each groomsman wearing a different coloured boutonnière.
 I would call their colour palette vibrant, unique and whimsical!